TAPevents/tap-i18n/FUTURE-README.md

 Notes:
 * Read TAPi18n.setLanguage() documentation in the API section below.
-* If you won't set a language on startup your project will be served by the fallback language: English.
+* If you won't set a language on startup your project will be served in the fallback language: English.
 * You probably want to show a loading indicator until the language is ready (as shown in the example), otherwise the templates in your projects will be in